wwivbbs/docs/docs/cfg/wwivconfig.md

     ¦ NOTE: Batch protocols >MUST< correctly support DSZLOG.       ¦ +--------------------------------------------------------------+

-The X in SX/RX indicated XMODEM.
-TO add YMODEM and ZMODEM, Insert two more entries to the list and just change the "SX/RX" to "SY/RY" or "SZ/RZ" on each line.
+The z in sz/rz indicated ZMODEM.
+TO add XMODEM and YMODEM, Insert two more entries to the list and just change the "Ssz/rz" to "sx/rx" or "sy/ry" on each line.

 ## External Editor Configuration